brendanPro/adk-nodejs/README.md

   description: 'Handles greetings and introductions',
   llmConfig: {
     modelName: 'gemini-2.0-flash',
-    systemInstruction: 'You are a friendly greeter.
+    instruction: 'You are a friendly greeter.
 Keep responses brief and welcoming.'
   }
 });